andromeda/lya/README.md

 Lya's runtime shares the same V8 environment (Isolate, Context), which means that there exist programs that may sabotage Lya's operation.
 (e.g. damaging the global `Object` prototype).
-This is an artifact of Lya assuming that you _trust input code_, and that it should preserve its existing function.
+This is an artifact of Lya assuming that you _trust input code_, and it should preserve all functionality.
 To help you avoid breakages, Lya forces your code to run in advance of a saboteur, such that you may override the behavior of said saboteur.

 # API Reference